-The Museum is packed to the rafters with military related artefacts.
+The Museum is packed to the rafters with military-related artefacts.

 The Waterloo Room

 This room contains some of our oldest and most unique treasures.
-It covers the Regiment’s history from 1689 to 1899.
-The Salamanca Eagle (as shown below) is listed by the Home Office as a British National Treasure.
+It covers the Regiment's history from 1689 to 1899.
+The Salamanca Eagle is listed by the Home Office as a British National Treasure.
 The Eagle was captured from the French 22nd Regiment du Ligne at the Battle of Salamanca in 1812 by the 30th Regiment of Foot.

-The Medal Corridor
+The Medal Collection

 The Somme Room